 Most found the whole thing difficult to take seriously and tagged Scott as a long-shot underdog against the more experienced Gregory.
-With a record of 29-3-1, Eddie was both a legit top contender and a skilled and clever boxer, while the 12-0-1 Scott was comparatively inexperienced and untested, not to mention, in prison.
-After all, Gregory had faced truly serious talents in Matthew Franklin, Bennie Briscoe and Victor Galindez and was in line for a title shot against new WBA champion Mike Rossman.
-Surely he wouldn’t step into Rahway to face Scott if the inmate represented a real threat to his high ranking.
+With a record of 29-3-1, Eddie was both a legit top contender and a skilled boxer, while the 12-0-1 Scott was comparatively inexperienced and untested, not to mention, in prison.
+After all, Gregory had faced truly serious talents in Matthew Franklin, Bennie Briscoe and Victor Galindez, and was in line for a title shot against new WBA champion Mike Rossman.
+Surely he wouldn’t step into Rahway to face Scott if the inmate represented a threat to his high ranking.
 This was a side-show, a curiosity, and a tune-up for Gregory before a championship fight.

 “They say Scott is tough, but how tough can he be?” asked Gregory.
 “So he fought a couple of stiffs inside the walls and he knocked them out … I’ll carry him for eleven rounds and knock him out in the twelfth.
 It’ll be a good workout.”

 And so Eddie entered the Rahway prison auditorium completely unprepared for what awaited him.
-From the opening bell, Scott, who was in extraordinary condition, attacked relentlessly, giving his opponent no chance to maneuver or establish punching room.
-He was clearly the stronger man and his unceasing aggression forced Gregory to concentrate on defense and little more.
+From the opening bell, Scott, who was in extraordinary condition, attacked like an unleashed pit bull.
+He was clearly the stronger of the two and his unceasing aggression forced his foe to concentrate on defense and little more.
 Gregory side-stepped some of the convict’s attacks and often rolled with the big punches thrown his way, but as early as round two Scott was consistently landing clean shots, and in the third he began to dominate, bulling Gregory about the ring and scoring heavy body blows.